San Francisco Disc Golf

 If you're a decent frisbee player, disc golf shouldn't be too hard.
 It is tricky, though, to keep it straight down the fairway; plenty of trees are waiting nearby to snag your disc!

-For those of us not so hot at frisbee, we spend a lot of time fishing the discs out of the bushes.
+For those of us who aren't so hot at frisbee, we spend a lot of time fishing the discs out of the bushes.
 I think it's a 2-stroke penalty to move your disc back to the fairway.
 Rats.
 But it's still a lot of fun.

 Hours and Fees